If you have a used stairlift you no longer need you maybe wondering how to sell it.

 Moving a used straight stairlift:

-If your stairlift is fairly new and is a straight stairlift fitting it to a similar straight stairs is the most feasible option.
+If your stairlift is fairly new and is a straight stairlift fitting it to a similar straight stairs is the most feasible and economical option.

 In this instance a new rail can be easily cut to suit the new staircase.
 Able Plus offer this service for a reasonable fee.

-If the stairlift is older than 10 years there is far less chance that it may be serviceable enough to move.
+If the stairlift is ten years old or older there is far less chance that it may be serviceable enough to move.
 In this case it is important to use qualified tradesmen or stairlift specialists to remove the lift.

 Moving a used curved stairlift: